NightfallAlicorn/json-memory/README.md

 Badges from [Shields.io](http://shields.io) and [badge.fury.io](https://badge.fury.io).

 **Disclaimer: Use at your own risk.
 Even though I've taken care to avoid errors best of my ability.
-There is a realm of possibility bugs exist.
+There is a realm of possibility that bugs still exist.
 Be sure to take precaution by backing up your files.**

 ## Example